Time is said to be 'at large'1 in situations such as the following2:

 (1) where a building contractor is prevented from completing by the time specified in the contract by an act of the employer or an act for which the employer is responsible under the contract (such as a breach of contract or ordering additional or varied work3);

-(2) where a building contract contains provisions enabling the time for completion to be extended and thus to preserve the right to damages for failure to complete on time4, notwithstanding the occurrence of an act of prevention, and either: (a)
+(2) where a building contract contains provisions enabling the time for completion to be extended and thus to preserve the right to damages for failure to complete on time4, notwithstanding the occurrence of an

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.